 - rubber gloves

-Forming the Nest with Spray Adhesive to Get the Correct Shape
+Forming the Nest with Spray Adhesive to Get the Round Shape for My Handemade Nest

-So then, because the nests were loss, I spray with spray adhesive to make them stiffer and also began forming a better shape.
+So then, because the linen thread for the nests is loss, I spray it with spray adhesive to make thread stiffer and also began forming a better shape.

 By the way, I advise doing this DIY project outside but because it snowed and is cold in NJ, I did this out my office window.
 I simply hung my nest outside the window to spray with adhesive.